patmckernan/Project-1/README.md

 The advantage of a Jump-Box VM is to create a single point of entry that can be secured with firewalls generated from azure network security groups.
 Load balancing protects against DoS attacks, and provide redundancy if one server were to become offline.

-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the actual machines and system logs.
 - _TODO: What does Filebeat watch for?